What happens to your data when you die? Learn more about data after death right here.

 Making a plan for data after death is necessary if you want your personal files to end up in the right hands and to avoid consequences such as inappropriate Facebook posts identity theft, and lost valuables.
 Some sites offer services that help you or your family and friends transition data to another person after death—like Facebook’s Legacy Contact and Google’s Inactive Account Manager.
 In addition to including your online accounts and login credentials inside your will, you can sign up for a service like Planned Departure, which helps you plan, store, and organize all of your online accounts from one centralized location.

 We share this information because it’s important to have a plan for the data we’re creating and sharing daily, both personally and professionally.
 If you’re interested in learning more about information management and data storage in the business world, we’d be glad to help.
-Contact a firm principal today.
+View our IT support services or contact a firm principal today.